haquanq/fm-notifications-page/.docs/frontend-mentor.md

 ## What are you most proud of, and what would you do differently next time?

-Hello 👋👋👋
+Hello everyone :moyai:

-Thanks to fronendmentor team, this challenge gave me an opportunity to learn more about HTML & CSS! 😁
+This challenge gave me some headache from looking at the design because i saw some inconsistency in term of spacings between certain elements.
+Anyway, i picked a rock and ate it (not really, should i pick a frog?).

-🚀 **Built with**
+:seedling: **Built with**

 - Mobile-first workflow
 - Semantic HTML
 - Pure CSS
 - Vanilla JavaScript

-🐲 **What i have done**
+:memo: **What i have done**

-- Used my own judgement to achieve **pixel-perfect** without design files.
+- Made the solution as close to the design as possible.
-- Overridden default focus outline visual (links).
+- Added custom effects on interactive elements.

 ## What challenges did you encounter, and how did you overcome them?

-None 🐱
+The challenge was there, but i overcame it anyway.

 ## What specific areas of your project would you like help with?

-Any feedback is appreciated 🙏
+Would love to hear your opinions on any topic.